seismicshaker/Udacity_Nanodegree-Data_Analyst/README.md

 # Data Analysis Nanodegree

 The Udacity Nanodegree implements project-based learning.
-This directory is a collection of the three projects required.
+This directory is a collection of the four projects required.

 ## Folder Structure